haxsaw/hikaru/docs/using-with-kubernetes.rst

 filled out in the Response object.
 The ``get()`` call also returns a three-tuple containing this same data.

-To illustrate this, we'll start with a fully explicit verion with commented interaction and then show how you can pare it down based on defaults.
+To illustrate this, we'll start with a fully explicit version with commented interaction and then show how you can pare it down based on defaults.
 In this example, we'll create and delete a Pod using the K3s lightweight Kubernetes package.